owkin/PyDESeq2/docs/source/usage/contributing.rst

     git remote -v

-you should see someting like this:
+you should see something like this:

 .. code-block:: bash